dazuma/toys/toys/docs/guide.md

 with basic functions such as argument parsing and online help.
 You provide the actual behavior of the Toys executable by writing **Toys files**.

 Toys is a *multi-command* executable.
-You may define any number of commands, called **tools**, which can be invoked by passing the tool name as an argument to the `toys` executable.
-Tools are arranged in a hierarchy; you may define **namespaces** that have **subtools**.
+You can define any number of commands, called **tools**, which can be invoked by passing the tool name as an argument to the `toys` executable.
+Tools are arranged in a hierarchy; you can define **namespaces** that have **subtools**.

-Tools may recognize command line arguments in the form of **flags** and **positional arguments**.
-Flags can optionally take **values**, while positional arguments may be **required** or **optional**.
-Flags may be organized into **flag groups** that support marking flags or flag combinations as required.
+Tools can recognize command line arguments in the form of **flags** and **positional arguments**.
+Flags can optionally take **values**, while positional arguments can be **required** or **optional**.
+Flags can be organized into **flag groups** that support marking flags or flag combinations as required.

-The configuration of a tool may include **descriptions**, for the tool itself, and for each command line argument.
+The configuration of a tool can include **descriptions**, for the tool itself, and for each command line argument.
 These descriptions are displayed in the tool's **online help** screen.
 Descriptions come in **long** and **short** forms, which appear in different styles of help.